Mr. Driller 2

-is a puzzle video game developed and published by Namco, and the second game in the Mr. Driller series.
-It was released for the arcades in 2000, and was ported to the Game Boy Advance and Windows in 2001, and is available in emulated form via the Virtual Console on the Wii U. The game introduces two new characters to the series, Puchi (Susumu's dog), and Anna (Susumu's rival).
+is a 2000 puzzle video game developed and published by Namco for arcades.
+It is the second game in the Mr. Driller series, and was later ported to the Game Boy Advance and Windows in 2001 and 2002.
+The game introduces two new characters to the series, Puchi (Susumu's dog), and Anna (Susumu's rival).

+The Game Boy Advance version of Mr. Driller 2 was digitally re-released via the Wii U Virtual Console in 2014, and via the Nintendo Classics service in 2025.

 Gameplay

 Mr. Driller 2 is a puzzle video game, and the direct sequel to Mr. Driller.
 The playing area consists of a large stack of colored blocks, as the Drillers (Susumu or Anna) the player must dig through these blocks to reach the end goal located at a certain depth, except in Endless Driller where there is an infinite number of blocks.
 The player is given a limited number of lives and a limited supply of air to reach the goal.
 Throughout the playing area, the player can find air capsules to replenish 20% of their air supply.
 If the driller is either crushed by blocks or runs out of air, the player will lose a life.

 When drilling into a Standard Block (Blocks of different shades of yellow, blue, red, or green), it will dissolve.
 Falling blocks will join with the first block it meets of the same color while it is falling.
 A block segment made up of 4 or more blocks will dissolve if it is created by a falling block joining onto the segment.
-There are also Crystal Blocks which eventually dissolve after flashing for a brief amount of time.
+There are also Crystal Blocks that eventually dissolve after flashing for a brief amount of time.
 Every 500 ft. there is a large green block that once drilled will clear all blocks above it.
 Brown X-Blocks require 5 drills to dissolve and consume 20% of the player's Air Supply in Mission and Endless Driller, while they add 5 seconds to the player's timer in Time Attack Driller.
 Exclusive to Time Attack Driller are the Silver X-Blocks which cannot be dissolved.